• Food and Nutrition sub header

 serve all students in eligible schools a free breakfast and lunch.

 4. Do I have to complete a meal application for my child in High School?
-Yes, parents of High School
+NO!
+High School students (including those taking Early College Classes at North Lake College) will now also be eligible to receive breakfast and lunch at NO CHARGE.

 have to request a refund.
 The funds on your child’s account may be used to purchase healthy a la